huy-tran49/huy-tran49/README.md

 ### Hi there 👋
 I'm Huy, a software engineer specialize in MERN tech stack and enjoy solving complex problems using code.
 When I'm not coding, you can find me doing basketball related activities.
-I'm always eager to learn and collaborate on new projects, so feel free to reach out and connect with me!"
+I'm always eager to learn and collaborate on new projects, so feel free to reach out and connect with me!

 <!--
 **huy-tran49/huy-tran49** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.